anshjw/data-analytics-learning/Excel/README.md

 - Selection
   - Ctrl + A	= Select all contents of the worksheet
 	- Shift + Spacebar = Select entire row
-  -	Ctrl + Spacebar	Select entire column
+  -	Ctrl + Spacebar =	Select entire Column